Let’s face it - not everyone enjoys learning a new skill by staring at a large screen.

-Moreover, studies show that a massive 50% of workers forget what they have learned within an hour.
+Moreover, research from Software Advice shows that a massive 50% of workers forget what they have learned within an hour.
 In a day, it’s 70%.
 In a year, it’s 90%.

 However, blended learning and LMS may remedy this.
 Interactive learning increases engagement and knowledge retention.
 Also, you can refresh learners’ memories with quizzes!

 To clarify, LMS software hosts a range of learning content, including video, interactive courses, and documents.
 Furthermore, you can build your own courses, or pick from the huge selection of pre-made training packages by content vendors.

 Training packages arrive in various embedding strategies, such as ‘Tin Can’ and Shareable Content Object Reference Model (SCORM).

 As SCORM's name suggests, it creates shareable content.
 Plus, it is considered 'best of breed'.
 As SCORM content uses existing specifications, it is reusable in different systems without modification.

 On the other hand, ‘Tin Can’ is a boosted SCORM.
 It tracks behaviours occurring outside the LMS software.

 To clarify, both strategies are ideal for large organizations implementing staff training.
 For example, the US Department of Defense specifies all LMS software content must be in SCORM or ‘Tin Can’ formats.

 Implementation of Blended Learning into Your LMS